Romans 10:19-21

 Manifest (1717) (emphanes from epí = over, upon + phaíno = to shine) (See in depth study on verb form epiphaino) means literally to make to shine upon, and metaphorically means to make apparent, manifest or known

 Isaiah also told Israel that God would be found by those who did not seek Him; this prediction of the gospel going out to the Gentiles and its fulfillment again makes Israel more accountable.
-The very fact that the church in Paul's time was primarily Jewish should have been like a flashing beacon or a lighthouse to alert the Jews that they had missed His kingdom bc they had pursued their own righteousness.
+The very fact that the church in Paul's time was primarily Jewish should have been like a flashing beacon or a lighthouse to alert the Jews that they had missed His kingdom because they had pursued their own righteousness rather than the Righteous Branch, their Messiah (Jer 23:5)!

-All these prophesies help us to understand that we should not be so amazed that Israel, for the most part, has rejected the gospel of Jesus Christ; this too was foretold.
+In summary, these OT prophecies help us to understand that we should not be so amazed that Israel, for the most part, has rejected the gospel of Jesus Christ, for such a national tragedy was foretold.

-As you study the New Testament, you discover that “to the Jew first” is a ruling principle of operation.
+As an aside, as we study the New Testament, we discover that “to the Jew first” is a ruling principle of operation.
 Jesus began His ministry with the Jews.
-He forbad His disciples to preach to the Gentiles or the Samaritans when He sent them on their first tour of ministry (Mt 10:1-6).
-After His resurrection, He commanded them to wait in Jerusalem and to start their ministry there (Lu 24:46-49 Ac1:8).
-In the first seven chapters of Acts, the ministry is to Jews and to Gentiles who were Jewish proselytes.
-But when the nation stoned Stephen and persecution broke loose, God sent the Gospel to the Samaritans (Ac8:1-8), and then to the Gentiles (Acts 10).
+He forbade His disciples to preach to the Gentiles or the Samaritans when He sent them on their first tour of ministry (Mt 10:1-6+).
+After His resurrection, He commanded them to wait in Jerusalem and to start their ministry there (Lk 24:46-49+ Acts 1:8+).
+In Acts 1-7, the apostolic ministry is directed primarily to Jews (and to Gentiles who were Jewish proselytes).
+But when the nation stoned Stephen and persecution broke loose, God sent the Gospel to the Samaritans (Acts 8:1-8+), and then to the Gentiles, Peter being sent to the Gentile Cornelius about 8 years after the birth of the church on Pentecost (Acts 10:1-48+).

-The Jewish believers were shocked when Peter went to the Gentiles (Acts 11:1-18).
-But he explained that it was God who sent him and that it was clear to him that Jews and Gentiles were both saved the same way—by faith in Christ.
-But the opposition of the legalistic Jews was so great that the churches had to call a council to discuss the issue.
-The record of this council is given in Ac15.
-Their conclusion was that Jews and Gentiles were all saved by faith in Christ, and that a Gentile did not have to become a Jewish proselyte before he could become a Christian.
+The Jewish believers were shocked when Peter went to the Gentiles (Acts 11:1, 2, 3) but he explained that it was God who sent him (Acts 11:5-12+) and that it was clear to him that Jews and Gentiles were both saved the same way—by faith in Christ (Acts 11:15-18+).
+But the opposition of the Jews (especially those who held strictly to the laws including circumcision, Acts 15:1-5+) was so great that the churches had to call the famous Jerusalem council to resolve the debate (Acts 15:6-14+).
+The Jerusalem council concluded that the Jews and Gentiles were all saved by faith in Christ (Acts 15:11-20+), and that a Gentile did not have to become a Jewish proselyte before he could become a Christian (Acts 15:8-11+).

 Greek: pros de ton Israel legei, (3SPAI) holen ten hemeran exepetasa (1SAAI) tas cheiras mou pros laon apeithounta (PAPMSA) kai antilegonta.
 (PAPMSA)